-I recognize that each university has its own system of management, which generates unique issues and processes.
-Also, each academic department has its history and the way of doing things.
+I recognize that each university has its system of management, which generates unique issues and processes.
+Also, each academic department has its history and way of doing things.
 The following statement is an effort to outline general management principles.
 I suspect that specific issues and tasks would vary depending on the nature of the department.
 With that said, here is what I believe.

-What I believe an academic department should be.
+What I believe an academic department should be

 A creative community is one in which faculty and students feel safe.
-Faculty and students are encouraged, supported, and protected in such a way as to encourage exploration, experience, and creativity.
+Faculty and students are encouraged, supported, and protected in such a way as to promote exploration, experience, and creativity.
 A creative community is much more than its product.
 It must celebrate the process as well as the emergent outcomes.

 The role of the chair

-The primary function of the chair is service: service to students, to the faculty, and to the administration.
+The primary function of the chair is service: service to students, the faculty, and the administration.
 The chair needs to ease the way so that the department can accomplish its primary mission: teaching.
 This leadership includes allocating resources, facilitating decision-making and planning, representing the department to the administration, mediating faculty disputes, and addressing those tasks required to keep the primary departmental purpose moving forward.
 Often these activities are not done in isolation.
 The faculty should be involved in the process.

 The role of the faculty

 Although each institution has a slightly different administrative structure that would define the decision-making parameters, there are fundamentally three areas that a chair must address within the daily administration of a department: departmental governance, facilitating administrative processes, and supervision.
-These areas are often interrelated and at times will conflict.
+These areas are often interrelated and, at times, will conflict.
 A chair must be flexible enough to recognize which type of decision-making is most appropriate for what situation.
 Let me outline each of these areas in turn.

 Departmental governance – Departmental governance is often known as faculty governance.
 The faculty must play a key role in shaping the department through its decisions.

-- What is best for the department (and by implication, the institution)?
+- What is best for the department (and, by implication, the institution)?